-17. Part of Parcel 4 (Zehner Property)-Immediately south of the subject property (Pods 6 & 7) is part of Parcel 4 known as the Zehner property, zoned O-S, and extends south of US 50.
+"Part of Parcel 4 (Zehner Property)-Immediately south of the subject property (Pods 6 & 7) is part of Parcel 4 known as the Zehner property, zoned O-S, and extends south of US 50.
 In total, Parcel 4 is 111± acres and is divided by the right-of-way of US 50.
 The SHA has acquired the access controls from the property owner of Parcel 4 along US 50.
 Therefore, the part of Parcel 4 immediately south of Melford is prohibited from direct access to US 50, unless otherwise approved by the State Roads Commission.

-Section 24-104 of the Subdivision Regulations establishes the purposes of Subtitle 24 and specifically (a)(3) states in part "[t]o facilitate public and private actions in order to provide adequate and efficient transportation."
+"Section 24-104 of the Subdivision Regulations establishes the purposes of Subtitle 24 and specifically (a)(3) states in part "[t]o facilitate public and private actions in order to provide adequate and efficient transportation."
 Based on the circulation pattern that is proposed for Pod 6, staff finds that access to Parcel 4 from the internal public street across Pod 6 would be an appropriate location to provide adequate access to Parcel 4.
 Access across Pod 7 would not be appropriate due to the location of the stormwater management pond and existing environmental features on the Melford property, which abut the northern property line of Parcel 4.
 The specific location of a possible future access easement should be located on the detailed site plan for proper siting, if an agreement can be reached between the property owners.

-The applicant is this case has indicated that they should not be required to provide access to the adjoining property, in part because that property owner has frontage on a public street (US 50) and previously negotiated away the right of access to the State Highway Administration.
+"The applicant is this case indicated that they should not be required to provide access to the adjoining property, in part because that property owner has frontage on a public street (US 50) and previously negotiated away the right of access to the State Highway Administration.
 The M-NCPPC Associated General Council, in discussions with staff, agrees with the applicant's position.
-However, we acknowledge that the two private parties could negotiate an access easement to serve that part of Parcel 4 located on the north side of US 50.
+However, we acknowledge that the two private parties could negotiate an access easement to serve that part of Parcel 4 located on the north side of US 50."

-Comment: Based on the finding of the preliminary plan approval above, staff does not recommend that the condition above be adopted.
+Comment: Based on the finding of the preliminary plan approval above, the proposed condition (c.) above was not adopted by the Planning Board.

-18. Department of Parks and Recreation: The staff of the Department of Parks and Recreation (DPR) has reviewed Detailed Site Plans DSP-06096 and DSP-07031 for conformance with conditions of CSP-06002 and District Council Resolution SP-06002, as they pertain to parks and recreation.
-Staff finds that the following conditions from the previous approvals are applicable to the above application:
+17. Department of Parks and Recreation: The Department of Parks and Recreation (DPR) has reviewed Detailed Site Plans DSP-06096 and DSP-07031 for conformance with conditions of CSP-06002 and District Council Resolution SP-06002, and found that the following conditions from the previous approvals are applicable to the above application: